diegocardozo97/DeepSpeech/README.md

+# Notes of this fork
+This fork is to have a working saved version of the original Repository.
+This at first means that will be have corrected the issues that the orignal has.
+Also, includes that it will have always uploaded at the downloadings the necessary to have the working version for English.

+In the download it will contains: the language model and the speech model.
+In the first one it will have two: the [mozilla's one](https://github.com/mozilla/DeepSpeech) and the one of PaddlePaddle forked repository.

 # DeepSpeech2 on PaddlePaddle

 *DeepSpeech2 on PaddlePaddle* is an open-source implementation of end-to-end Automatic Speech Recognition (ASR) engine, based on [Baidu's Deep Speech 2 paper](http://proceedings.mlr.press/v48/amodei16.pdf), with [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) platform.
 Our vision is to empower both industrial application and academic research on speech recognition, via an easy-to-use, efficient and scalable implementation, including training, inference & testing module, distributed [PaddleCloud](https://github.com/PaddlePaddle/cloud) training, and demo deployment.
 Besides, several pre-trained models for both English and Mandarin are also released.